 This was formerly the Seneca Nation homeland, where the “People of the Stone Hill” held their base for hundreds of years in a settlement called Tsonontowan, near what is now Naples, NY.

 Clark Gully’s importance to the history of the Seneca may be sacred.
 Several theories suggest that the people who believe that the creator opened up a stone mountain to let the first Seneca out into the world, can be geographically aligned to this very spot.
-With the homeland of the Seneca being nearby, and South Hill being the most prominent stone feature, Clark’s Gully could very well be the crack in the stone that the Seneca people first walked out of.
+With the homeland of the Seneca being nearby, and South Hill being the most prominent stone feature, Clark Gully could very well be the crack in the stone that the Seneca people first walked out of.
 Does the archaeological evidence support this?
-We have found little in the way of any study done by credible sources.
+I have found little in the way of any study done by credible sources.
 But we have found many people interested in “spiritual” and “sacred” places that have made their own conclusions.
 The area surrounding the gully, more frequent uphill, has numerous rock piles and formations.
 Unfortunately, because of the nature of wooded areas in New York, it’s silly to think that a circle of flat stones would be left uncovered for a thousand years, let alone 10.
 Massive rock piles require much more effort to create, but are the common result of pioneer settlers clearing land for plowing.
 If there is real archaeological evidence to be had, it’s buried deep.
 That being said, Frederick Houghton states in The Characteristics of Iroquoian Village Sites of Western New York (1916) that artifacts found at the site are most likely of “pre-Seneca origin.”

 Despite there not being prominent proof that this site is the sacred origin site of the Seneca people, it should be treated with respect, not only for people’s beliefs, but because it is just downright beautiful, and we are lucky to have it.

 Want to test out that new V8 engine you bought to compensate for something?
 Drive up South Hill Road, which climbs about 900 feet to the top of South Hill.